wso2-attic/ballerina-integrator/README.md

    function testResourcePlaceOrder() {
 ```

-This guide contains unit test cases for each resource available in the 'bookstore_service' implemented above.
+This guide contains unit test cases for each resource available in the `phone_store_service` implemented above.

 To run the unit tests, navigate to `message_construction_patterns/guide` and run the following command.
 ```bash